-We have pointed this out on the letters “Y”, “L”, and “P” since it is the most visible on these mentioned letters.
+We have pointed this out in the letters “Y”, “L”, and “P” since it is the most visible there.

 From the image below, you can see that the “Y” on the fake almost looks like a “V”.

-On the rear of the insole, one will find the Adidas text and the trefoil logo, as seen in the picture above.
+On the rear of the insole, one will find the Adidas text and the trefoil logo, as seen in the picture below.

 On an authentic pair, you will notice that the print is significantly deeper as seen in the way shadows create depth.